 About 7 percent of 53,222 people who visited ERs with ankle sprains in 2011 and 2012 were sent home with an opioid prescription, the researchers found.
 Patients’ experiences varied by state: Less than 2 percent treated in Delaware were prescribed an opioid compared with 16 percent in Mississippi.

 The number of pills obtained within a week of those visits also varied greatly, from as few as five to more than 60.
 Typical prescriptions were for 15 to 40 pills.
 Those who received prescriptions for 30 pills or more were twice as likely to get refills as those with prescriptions for 15 or fewer, Delgado and colleagues found.

-“Because these are patients who have a uniformly minor injury, it emphasizes how much arbitrariness there is in how physicians prescribe opioids,” says Michael Barnett, an emergency physician at Brigham and Women’s Hospital in Boston, who was not involved in the study.
+“Because these are patients who have a uniformly minor injury, it emphasizes how much arbitrariness there is in how physicians prescribe opioids,” says Michael Barnett, an assistant professor at the Harvard T.H.
+Chan School of Public Health, who was not involved in the study.

 In February, Barnett and colleagues published a study of ER opioid prescribing in the New England Journal of Medicine, which found that higher exposures carry greater odds of long-term use.
 The strength of the new study, he said, is that “an ankle sprain is an ankle sprain.
 It’s a minor injury that requires very little treatment beyond rest, ice and elevation.”

 Editor’s note: This story was updated May 23, 2017, to correct Michael Barnett’s affiliation.